jacobbrandis/Final-Project/README.md

 **********Cosmetics
 New hazard that is a spikey guy.
 New background that is a pink color.
 New Player color.
 New platfrom color.
 New title screen.
 New title text.
 New background music.
+New mushroom cosmetic.

 **********Bugs
 Small issue when falling into a spikey guy.
 It doesn't do anything sometimes, but for the most part, it will make the player sprite shoot downward.

 **********Features
 Added new hazard.
 New cosmetics.
 New falling feature when pressing s.
 New background music.
+New mushroom cosmetic.

 Personal Note: